lecturers-without-borders/geo_data_analysis/README.md

 ## Data analysis

-Here we focus on analysis of data, in particular, data located in space.
+Here we analyse geolocation data.
 We depersonalise data which we get from project "Lecturers without borders" and get most of the research questions from there.

 ## Data collection

+We collect the data in the project from Open Humans https://www.openhumans.org/activity/mobility-data-of-researchers/ Feel free to join the project!
-We are open for researchers around the world, who would like to analyze or donate their data through openhumans.org platform https://www.openhumans.org/activity/mobility-data-of-researchers/ Feel free to join the project
+We are open for researchers around the world, who would like to analyze or donate their data through openhumans.org platform.

 ## Code for analysis of data